Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Results

 It is important to note here that influx and outflux only provide first insights into the usability of a column for imputation without providing information how efficient an imputation finally will be.
 However, a pre-selection of columns based on the flux analysis can help to identify columns which are more likely to be useful for imputation.

 Missing values might be caused by known or unknown mechanisms in the data collection and reporting process.
-A better understanding of these mechanism can help e.g.~to decide whether missing data are missing at random and could inform the construction of imputation models.
-To identify these mechanisms, in the following results of the missing data structure analysis described in Section~\ref{sec-tree}. are shown.

 Table~\ref{tbl-inst-missing-rmse} shows columns which were important predictors for the proportion of missing values per observation \(OPM(\mathbf{X},\text{DP},i)\).
 The RMSE gives the prediction error on the test set.
 Because analyses were performed separately for each \(\text{DP}\), results are given for each \(\mathbf{X}\) and \(\text{DP}\).
 Columns with an adjusted importance above 50\% were considered an important predictor and are shown in this table.
 Full results are available in Supplementary Table 4, Additional File 1.

 The decision tree analysis revealed patterns in the missing data structure across all tables shown in Table~\ref{tbl-inst-missing-rmse}.
 A clear finding emerged: columns identifying observation types (e.g., test type, diagnosis class, urgency code) and centers were able to predict missing data patterns.